We are committed to protecting the privacy of the information that we collect about you during your time with our service.

 We will only collect information if it is relevant and reasonably necessary for one of our functions or activities.
 The information will be collected by lawful and fair means.

 We will usually collect personal information directly from you and with your consent.
-However, we sometimes need to collect information from a third party, such as your carer, trustee or authorised representative, or from public sources.
+However, we sometimes need to collect information from a third party, such as your carer, trustee, or an authorised representative, or from public sources.

 If, as part of our service provision, personal information is given to us in confidence about an individual who is not receiving our service, we will: